Last week we talked about how nourishing stock or broth is the foundation of a traditional diet and should be consumed regularly.

 Let me introduce you to perpetual stock.

-With perpetual stock, you hardly feel like you're working at all.
+With perpetual stock, you hardly feel like you’re working at all.
 With perpetual stock, the stockpot is always on, always ready.
-You don't have to store the stock, you don't have to wash the pot daily, you're not always messing with it.
-Here's how.
+You don’t have to store the stock, you don’t have to wash the pot daily, you’re not always messing with it.
+We love using our perpetual stock in any of these hearty blended soups for a quick lunch.
+Paired with a “grown-up grilled cheese sandwich” and homemade pesto, we couldn’t be happier!

 Perpetual Stock or Broth